A Bible Study by Jack Kelley

 The coming of the lawless one will be in accordance with the work of Satan displayed in all kinds of counterfeit miracles, signs and wonders, and in every sort of evil that deceives those who are perishing.
 They perish because they refused to love the truth and so be saved.
 For this reason God sends them a powerful delusion so that they will believe the lie and so that all will be condemned who have not believed the truth but have delighted in wickedness (2 Thes.
 2:9-12).

 When the Church leaves, the Age of Grace will end and those who have refused to believe the truth will be deceived by the miracles, signs, and wonders that Satan will display on Earth.
-These include the many appearances of the Marian apparition with her call to religious unity, often accompanied by supernatural healing and signs in the heavens, and the apparent although imperfect resurrection of the anti-Christ.

-By the way 2 Thes.
+By the way, 2 Thes.
 2:10 is one of the Bible’s strongest statements in support of our freedom to choose whether or not to allow the Lord’s death to pay for our sins.
 How could Paul say unbelievers will perish because they refused to love the truth and be saved unless they could have chosen to accept it?

-Please note that I don’t believe this delusion will apply to those who won’t have made a firm decision either for or against God at the time of the rapture.
-According to Rev. 7:9 untold numbers of people from all over the world will come to faith following the seal judgments of Rev. 6 and be martyred for doing so.
+Please note that I don’t believe this delusion will overcome those who won’t have made a firm decision either for or against God at the time of the rapture.
+According to Rev. 7:9 untold numbers of people from all over the world will come to faith during the seal judgments of Rev. 6 and be martyred for doing so.
 I think the rapture will have been the final sign they needed to make up their minds and give their hearts to Jesus.
 They won’t be part of the Church, but they will have avoided eternal punishment and will be with the Lord forever.

 The rest of mankind that were not killed by these plagues still did not repent of the work of their hands; they did not stop worshiping demons, and idols of gold, silver, bronze, stone and wood—idols that cannot see or hear or walk.
 Nor did they repent of their murders, their magic arts, their sexual immorality or their thefts (Rev. 9:20-21).